 - Pelvic infection

-- Less blood loss and thus reduced need of blood transfusions
+- Less blood loss and thus reduced the need for blood transfusions (12)

 - Less pain